nielsbasjes/storm-rhel-packaging/README.md

 =====================
 In order to run storm you also need to have zookeeper installed and running!

-Simply install the 3 non-devel rpms on your nodes
+Simply install the rpm on your nodes

-    yum install storm-0.8.2-1.el6.x86_64.rpm jzmq-2.1.0-storm_0.8.2.el6.x86_64.rpm zeromq-2.1.7-storm_0.8.2.el6.x86_64.rpm
+    yum install storm-0.9.1-2.el6.x86_64.rpm

 Storm is installed in /opt/storm/ and you can now continue with the regular configuration of storm.

-Note that I had to add this line to my config or it wouldn't find the native libjzmq files.

-    java.library.path: /usr/lib64/

 Because you'll probably want to have storm running continously you can now do